JuhoErvasti/tat/README.md

   - Preserve table state for each layer instead of resetting it every time when closing layer
   - Some support for looking at raster metadata similar to `gdalinfo` (not displaying raster itself)
   - Allow viewing/copying geometry as WKB in addition to WKT
-  - Allow setting an attribute filter to the dataset
-    - (Maybe) also a spatial filter?
   - Ability to select a whole feature in the attribute table
     - (Maybe) allow selecting multiple features?
     - (Maybe) copy it/them as GeoJSON/GML(?)